If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 The compound lipids we take in are either phospholipids or they are lipoproteins.

-Phospholipids are made up of two fatty acids, one phosphate group, and a molecule of glycerol.
+Phospholipids comprise two fatty acids, one phosphate group, and a glycerol molecule.
 The phosphate head is the part that is soluble in water, and the fatty acid tails are insoluble in water.
-These act to form the cell membranes.
+These act to form cell membranes.

-Lipoproteins are a combination of fats and proteins that act to transport cholesterol and other lipids both to and away from the tissues using our blood.
+Lipoproteins are a combination of fats and proteins that transport cholesterol and other lipids to and away from the tissues using our blood.

 Exclusive PTP CPT Offers |